Stand Up for Effective Drug Policy

 The Drug Enforcement Administration is offering $5,000 to fund marijuana plant eradication.
 I worry that the Federal agency’s offer is distracting us from other, more important priorities.
 We should be careful to evaluate projects and take care not to let the lure of grant money set our priorities.

 Will $5,000 towards eradicating marijuana plants make a real difference in the drug crisis?
 Will this $5,000 marijuana operation end up costing us more money or prevent us from taking more effective action elsewhere?

 To date, the County has implemented many programs to provide better outcomes and is currently working on more.
-I appreciate these efforts and wonder if this marijuana eradication resolution will help or hinder those efforts.
+I appreciate these efforts and worry that this marijuana eradication resolution hinders those efforts.